open/close all folders

 - Tiger & Bunny: As this is an Affectionate Parody of superheroes, inevitably a few characters (those being Fire Emblem, Origami Cyclone and Mr. Legend) have this as part of the design of their superhero alter egos.

 - For most Batfamily members, this is explained by the fact that the cowls contain special lenses for Goggles Do Something Unusual purposes.
+This is a generally accepted fan theory, however in close ups we can see that there isn't anything in Batman's eyeholes.
+Either its artistic expression, or its just the way criminals see him because he's so damn scary.

 - Watchmen: All the masked characters play this trope straight with the exception of Rorschach, whose mask completely obscures his face, and Ozymandias, who (perhaps unintentionally) borders on Expressive Mask (complete with the mask wrinkling when he frowns- in the original comic, at least.
 He's pointedly this trope in Before Watchmen).